Last Updated on June 17, 2026

 The shipyard ride, in cars holding six people, flies you through different facets of the building of the ship, winding among steel beams and plates, with the sounds of hammering and riveting all about as black-and-white photos and video recreations take you back in time.
 It’s all done exceptionally well.

 The launch of the ship in gallery three, seen on a large television monitor positioned over a great pile of huge anchor chain, follows the shipyard adventure.
-I was also captivated by the old movie footage of the launch, as were others, and we watched the workmen in the lower right who looked as small as ants next to the giant hull.
+I was also captivated by the old movie footage of the launch, as were others, as we watched the workmen in the lower right who looked as small as ants next to the giant hull.

 Boarding On the Maiden Voyage

-Gallery four also captivates people with its superb video production, a 270° panorama of the interior of the Titanic.
+Gallery four also captivates visitors with its superb video production, a 270° panorama of the interior of the Titanic.
 It takes you from the keel of the ship and the engine room, right up deck-by-deck to the bridge.
 It’s a view of the ship never seen before and if you’ve ever wondered what Titanic’s luxurious first-class staterooms looked like, this is the place to linger.

 The News Spreads Around the World

-The next two galleries, six and seven, depict the sinking of the liner and the aftermath of it as news of the tragedy spread around the world.
+The next two galleries, six and seven, depict the sinking of the liner and the aftermath as news of the tragedy spread around the world.
 From our present-day perch in a high-tech world of TV and Internet, it was also fascinating to watch news of the disaster slowly unfold day-by-day on front pages around the world.

 For me, though, one of the most interesting galleries was gallery eight.
 In addition to the exhibits on the walls that showed the many movies and books that proliferated from the tragedy, there were touchscreen computers that presented many of the myths and legends of the great liner, and separated fact from fiction.
 Much that I read surprised me.